Two-day Communications Workshop For Women Cricketers Concludes - UrduPoint

 The participants were engaged in interactive sessions and practical exercises, which allowed them to gain confidence and experience in different communication scenarios.

-PCB Management Committee Chairperson Zaka Ashraf: “We firmly believe that the players' communication prowess plays a significant role in shaping their careers and portraying a positive image of Pakistan cricket to the world.
+PCB Management Committee Chairperson Zaka Ashraf said on Friday : "We firmly believe that the players' communication prowess plays a significant role in shaping their careers and portraying a positive image of Pakistan cricket to the world.
 This workshop is a testament to our commitment to empowering our female cricketers, helping them grow not only as athletes but also as effective communicators and leaders.